wwarthen/RomWBW/Source/Doc/ROM_Applications.md

 Most code you will find on the internet will not run without modification.

-A glossary of available words is listed in the \Source\Forth\glosshi.txt glosslo.txt file.

 This implementation does not support loading or saving of programs.
 All programs need to be typed in.
 Additionally, screen editing and code blocks are not supported.